 Remove plants with both male pollen sacs and female flowers (hermies) to avoid pollination/seeds!

-You may also see yellow "bananas" (stamens) growing on the buds.
+You may also see yellow “bananas” (stamens) growing on the buds.
 A stamen normally grows inside a male pollen sac but sometimes they appear directly on female buds, especially in times of stress.
-A stamen produces pollen and doesn't even need to open up before it starts making seeds!
-Remove plants immediately if they start growing bananas on the buds!
+A stamen produces pollen and doesn’t even need to open up before it starts making seeds!
+Remove plants immediately if they start growing bananas (also referred to as “nanners”) on the buds!

 Did you know there are “male” and “female” cannabis plants?
-Yes, cannabis plants are “dioecious” plants, which means each plant shows a particular gender, just like humans and many animals.
-There will occasionally be plants that show mixed gender and these plants are often referred to as hermaphrodites or “hermies”, which I will explain in much greater detail below.
+Cannabis plants are “dioecious” plants, which means each plant shows a particular sex, just like humans and many animals.
+There will occasionally be plants that show mixed-sex and these plants are often referred to as hermaphrodites or “hermies”, which I will explain in much greater detail below.

 The sex of a particular plant matters quite a bit to growers.
 That’s because only female cannabis plants produce buds.
 In fact, the “buds” that we smoke are actually the female flowers of the cannabis plant.

-Regular marijuana seeds will be about 50% male, and 50% female.
+Regular marijuana seeds will usually be about 50% male, and 50% female.
 That means half of the seeds will be unusable as far as growing buds.
 Please note that some male cannabis plants (about 70% of male cannabis plants according to some estimates) may produce a small amount of useable THC via trichomes growing on the outside of the plant.
-There is no way to know for sure if a particular male plant is going to produce THC/trichomes, and even if it does it will be a much, much lower amount than a female cannabis plant producing buds.
+Unless you’ve seen the males in your plant’s family tree, there is no way to know for sure if a particular male plant is going to produce THC/trichomes.
+Even if it does it will be a much, much lower amount than a female cannabis plant producing buds.